Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-2/README.md

 	```
 1. Execute the command: 	``` knex migrate:make add_hash_column_users```
 This allows seed data to be provided.
-Update the contents fo the file to this:
+Update the contents of the file to this:
 	``` javascript
 		exports.up = function(knex, Promise) {
 			return knex.schema.table("users", function(table){